Tejaramesh/Tejaramesh/README.md

 # 👋 Hi there, I'm Teja Ramesh!

 🎯 Passionate about Automation Testing and Quality Engineering
-💼 Currently diving deeper into Automation Testing using Selenium, REST Assured, and JavaScript
+💼 Currently diving deeper into Automation Testing using Playwright,TypeScript
-🌱 Learning: JavaScript, Test Automation best practices
+🌱 Learning: TypeScript, Test Automation best practices
 🤝 Open to collaborating on: Automation testing frameworks and QA tooling
 📫 Reach me at: https://www.linkedin.com/in/teja-r-148541198/  [tejaramesh2000@gmail.com]